 These included conferences of Romanian scientists and first auditions of autochthon musical masterpieces.

-The emblem of Romanian culture also hosted first ample exhibitions and paintings and sculptures of national masters…
+The emblem of Romanian culture also hosted first ample exhibitions of paintings and sculptures of national masters…

-Since 1958 this is home to George Enescu Philarmonic Orchestra hosting the biennial George Enescu Classical Music International Festival.
+Since 1958 this is home to George Enescu Philharmonic Orchestra hosting the biennial George Enescu Classical Music International Festival.

 See you all back here soon for more tips, picked expressly for you.